maxtek6/keybase-go/README.md

 ```

 This will initialize a database at `/tmp/keybase.db` with a key timeout of one minute.
 Once
 keybase is open, it is ready to store and maintain keys.
-Each key is assigned to a nanespace
+Each key is assigned to a namespace
 and can be inserted using the `Put` function:

 ```go